 If a client fails a drug screen, the Case Manager should revise the Individual Employment Plan to reflect a referral to the local AOD or other AOD approved providers for an assessment.
 If a client refuses to be assessed by DAODAS, the CM should begin the conciliation process.
 If a client refuses to sign the release form and/or refuses to go to a job and/or training opportunity interview (where an offer of employment is contingent on passing a drug test) without good cause, the CM should explore the issue of alcohol and drugs as a barrier to self-sufficiency and determine if there is justification for a referral to DAODAS for an assessment.
+If so, the IEP should be revised to reflect the referral to DAODAS for an assessment.
 If drugs are seen as a barrier and the client refuses to be assessed by DAODAS, the CM should begin the conciliation process.
 It is important for clients to understand that SCDSS is in no way requiring them to undergo a drug screening test and that the client is knowingly volunteering for a test, in the context of satisfying a potential employer's criteria, in order to move forward toward the goal of self-sufficiency.